g-but/botsmann/README-heidi-implementation.md

 # Heidi – Your Swiss German Companion

-This document outlines the implementation of Heidi, an AI-powered Swiss German language assistant integrated into the Botsmann platform.
+This document outlines the implementation of Heidi, an AI-powered Swiss German language assistant integrated into the Kigott platform.

 ## Overview